-Karate is described as a Japanese martial-art whose actual physical elements seek the progression of protective and counter-attacking body movements.
-The themes of classic karate training are fighting and self-defence, though its mental and moral aspects concentrate on the over-all development of the individual.
+Karate is a Japanese martial art whose physical elements seek the development of defensive and counter-attacking body movements.
+The themes of conventional karate training are fighting and self-defence, though its mental and moral aspects concentration on the all round development of the individual.
 This is helped by the discipline and persistent effort required in training.

 Perfect for the cardiovascular system, good for health and fitness and mental clarity.
 Teaches discipline as well as the capability to abide by instructions under pressure.
 Practitioners of Karate usually proceed with the martial art in to later life.
 It gives you a sensation of achievement only possible through certain sporting activities and martial arts.

 Giving Karate classes in Kingsbury suitable for individuals from all walks of life both male and female.
 We provide you with lessons for people from beginner level all the way through to experienced Karate enthusiasts.
 Our Karate students might be female or male, young or old, we will help people from all walks of life, regardless of their sex or age group.